 I often wondered while queuing for a Pizza in ASDA why the person making the pizza did not do this like an artist.
 Swirling the pizza dough around, making it an entertainment event, rather than simply picking and sprinkling.
 The reason is simple.
 There is something in all of us that says, “What if I mess up and lose my job?
 I don’t want to draw attention to myself in case of ridicule.”
 All this external peer pressure stops using doing those remarkable things that other people do.

 The artist (some would call them a show-off) would stand out, entertain and always draw attention to themselves.
 This would most definitely draw attention from the customers, the managers and the owners of ASDA, and think of all the press coverage it could gain.
 There are still many factors that hold us back but one question you should be asking yourself is this.
 ‘When do I decide to become an artist?’.
 Now don’t get me wrong.
 It is so much easier when we follow the rules.
 Becoming an artist takes a huge amount of effort and momentum.

 “When do I decide to become an artist?” is the biggest question anyone can ask themselves and is something that you should ask yourself right now.
 Often people put barriers up or put this off “until I get a better job” or “when I get paid more money” or “when I get that promotion.”
-They make excuses like “I don’t like my boss”, “Why should I line someone else’s pockets?” and so on.
-Being an artist is not about who your work for, it is about you, and you making a difference to your own life and achieving your goals.
-Every day that goes by it easy to say, “I was busy today, I will start tomorrow.”
-Start today, tomorrow will be come around anyway.
+They make excuses like “I don’t like my boss”, “Why should I like someone else’s pockets?” and so on.
+Being an artist is not about who your work for, it is about you, and you making a difference in your own life and achieving your goals.
+Every day that goes by it is easy to say, “I was busy today, I will start tomorrow.”
+Start today, tomorrow will become around anyway.